 For example, sleeping at night and staying awake during the day.
 It’s important to note that while our circadian rhythms and biological clocks are in fact very different from one another, they are very closely related.
 Our biological clocks are composed of modules at a deeper level of the body responsible for producing the circadian rhythm and leveling it.

-While this system is primarily internally regulated and self-sustained, our circadian rhythm is also influenced by environmental factors which can cause involuntary adjustments purely based on habitual routines—regardless of light or temperature.
+While this system is primarily internally regulated and self-sustained, our circadian rhythm is also influenced by environmental factors like, diet and exercise, which can cause involuntary adjustments purely based on habitual routines—regardless of light or temperature.
+For example, eating a wholistic diet versus living off of meal replacements, taking daily vitamins, and getting enough protein can have an impact, especially on strength athletes that exercise regularly.

 How Your Circadian Rhythm Affects Your Day-to-Day